 Grade Notation Nomenclature Mark Additional Information HD High Distinction 85 to 100 The student has demonstrated outstanding achievement towards all of the relevant assessment criteria and standards in the unit of study.
-D Distinction 75 to 84 The student has demonstrated outstanding achievement towards all of the relevant assessment С Credit 65 to 74 The student has demonstrated good achievement towards the relevant assessment criteria and standards Р Pass 50 to 64 achievement towards the relevant assessment criteria NGP Non-graded Pass N/A pass/fail basis, indicating satisfactory understanding of subject content; satisfactory development of relevant skills; satisfactory interpretive and analytical ability and F Fail 0 to 49 The student has demonstrated unsatisfactory achievement towards the relevant assessment criteria and standards in the unit of study.
+D Distinction 75 to 84 The student has demonstrated superior achievement towards the relevant assessment criteria and standards in the unit of study. С Credit 65 to 74 The student has demonstrated good achievement towards the relevant assessment criteria and standards in the unit of study.
+P Pass 50 to 64 The student has demonstrated satisfactory achievement towards the relevant assessment criteria and standards in the unit of study.
+NGP Non-graded Pass N/A Successful completion of a subject assessed on a pass/fail basis, indicating satisfactory understanding of subject content; satisfactory development of relevant skills; satisfactory interpretive and analytical ability and achievement of all learning outcomes of the subject.
+F Fail 0 to 49 The student has demonstrated unsatisfactory achievement towards the relevant assessment criteria and standards in the unit of study.
 In exceptional circumstances, a student who achieves a final mark of 45-49 may be granted a supplementary assessment at the Board of Examiners' recommendation.
-FN Fail (non- submission) 0 to 49 The student did not attempt all assessments and did not achieve more than 50 marks.
+FN Fail (non- 0 to 49 The student did not attempt all assessments and did submission) not achieve more than 50 marks.
 CPL Credit Granted N/A The student has been awarded credit for a specific unit through credit transfer, articulation, or other recognition of prior learning based on formal learning.
 The credit may be specified credit or unspecified credit.